 Anaerobic digestion is the process through which … Learn About Biogas Recovery. … Photo of a heat exchanger that works in conjunction with an engine … via Learn About Biogas Recovery | AgSTAR: Biogas Recovery in …

-Recent Heat Exchanger Points Made by Mike Hale of HRS Heat Exchangers Ltd
+Recent Heat Exchanger Points Made by Matt Hale of HRS Heat Exchangers Ltd

 Upgrading an existing plant is an ideal opportunity to improve its overall efficiency and ensure that every bit of heat and power produced is utilised, to maximise both energy production and overall greenhouse gas savings.